 Like sector betting buying or selling the index is a way to avoid active stock-picking which can be a good thing especially in the current hyper-volatile market conditions.
 Moreover, it is possible to spread bet the FTSE around the clock (including when the market is closed) which is definitely a plus point although you should be aware that spreads tend to be wider in after-hours trading.

-When you are buying the FTSE100 you are actually buying or selling fractions of 102 different shares (if you watch the index in real-time you will see that it updates every 15 seconds).
-Also, as the index is cap-weighted bigger companies listed on the FTSE dominate the index.
-Because the futures market is so heavily traded, it can sometimes happen that economic news will be priced into the futures contract before it is reflected in the index.
+When you are buying the FTSE 100 you are actually buying or selling fractions of 102 different shares (if you watch the index in real-time you will see that it updates every 15 seconds).
+It is also important to remember that the index is cap-weighted which means the bigger companies and most powerful sectors listed on the FTSE dominate the index.
+This is highlighted by the recent troubles which struck the FTSE 100's second largest constituent, BP (BP.) in April where the FTSE lost 13.7% between the period ranging from April 20 and the end of June 2010 (BP being responsible for 44% of that fall).
+Also, because the futures market is so heavily traded, it can sometimes happen that economic news will be priced into the futures contract before it is reflected in the index.
 Suppose, for example, that the minutes of the Bank of England's monetary policy committee show a surprisingly thin majority in favour of keeping base rates on hold.
 Higher or lower-than-expected interest rates will affect lots of sectors within the FTSE 100, as well as altering demand for equities as an asset class.

 Don’t think any of us have really answered that yet...so consider this as an example -: